 The MBL’s Division of Education hosts more than 20 Advanced Research Training Courses each year to train graduate students, postdoctoral researchers, and early-career researchers in advanced scientific techniques.
 Several courses listed below focus specifically on imaging and image analysis techniques, exposing the next generation of scientists to instrumentation and resources not commonly found at their home institutions.

-Deep Learning for Microscopy Image Analysis: A new workshop held for the first time in May 2019 introduced advanced graduate students and postdoctoral fellows to deep learning analysis techniques.
+AI@MBL: Machine Learning for Microscopy Image Analysis: A new workshop held for the first time in May 2019 introduced advanced graduate students and postdoctoral fellows to deep learning analysis techniques.
 This course places deep learning in the broader context of computational imaging and machine learning.
 Students leave the workshop with an appreciation for the power and limitations of deep learning as well as knowledge of the key tools needed to apply deep learning methodology to their own research.
-Visit the course webpage for more information or to apply

 The Analytical and Quantitative Light Microscopy and Optical Microscopy and Imaging in the Biomedical sciences courses were created in 1980 by Shinya Inoué and Robert Day Allen.
 Since the introduction of these two courses, new methods of microscopy and imaging have been invented necessitating new courses such as the Light-Sheet Fluorescence Microscopy Conference and Workshop described below.